 Impatience and mishandling can lead to a variety of setback issues such as hair breakage, split ends, mid-shaft splits, and/or fairy knots.

-The preferred method for detangling are the fingers especially in the natural hair community but not everyone likes doing that.
+The preferred method for detangling is the fingers, especially in the natural hair community.

 Based on research and my experiences, below are the 5 best detangling tools besides the fingers on the market:-

 5 Top Detangling Tools for All Hair Types

 Bone combs are not made out of actual bone but organic resins, which mimics the qualities of bone.

 Best Qualities of Bone Combs